MarkoKerma/PlaywrightCucumber/README.md

 ## To view the html report of the last run

 -   run the command `npm run report`.
+## Set Playwright tests
+- npm install

+## Run tests
+- npx run limitlex

 ## Debugging cucumber limitlex tests
 -   $env:PWDEBUG=1
 -   npm run limitlex

+## Test Case
+Feature: Limitlex

+  Scenario: Widget code
+    Given I login to Limitlex Forum Pay
+    And open Widgets menu
+    When I input Order Amount "33"
+    And copy widget HTML
+    And open Cron Jobs page
+    And start Cron Jobs
+    And use Widget Code in browser
+    And confirm I am not a robot
+    Then widget will open with correct amount "33"